 Save the Chimps is closed to the public as part of our mission to give the chimpanzees a peaceful and dignified retirement.
 We do have several unique ways you can visit the Sanctuary.

-Member Day – We have two Member Days per year in which donors at the $50 level and above may register for a guided large group tour of the sanctuary.
+Member Day – We have three Member Days per year in which donors at the $50 level and above may register for a guided large group tour of the sanctuary.

 Chimpathon – Walk or run in our annual Chimpathon 16k race.
 You can expect to see many of our chimpanzee residents – as you run beside their island homes.

 Caregiver Society – Join a unique leadership group of supporters who are ensuring the long-term future of Save the Chimps.
 At the donation level of $1,600 or higher you and a guest are invited to join us for Caregiver Society Day which includes a VIP tour of the Sanctuary, a guest speaker, and lunch overlooking Air Force island.
 Donors at the $5,000 level or higher are invited for a private tour of the Sanctuary for seven guests, in addition to the invitation to Caregiver Society Day.